Public Safety in Kentucky

 - January 14, 2013

-In February of 2011, The Public Safety and Offender Accountability Act was introduced to implement this broad series of reforms, passing the Senate unanimously and the House by a vote of 96 to 1 before being signed into law by Governor Steve Beshear.
-Overall, the new law ensures there is more prison space for violent and career criminals while helping to stop the revolving door for lower-risk, non-violent offenders.
-The Legislative Research Commission’s fiscal note estimates the reforms will bring gross savings of $422 million over 10 years.
+Prior to undertaking the juvenile effort, The Public Safety and Offender Accountability Act was introduced in 2011 in Kentucky to implement a broad series of criminal justice reforms, passing the Senate unanimously and the House by a vote of 96 to 1 before being signed into law by Governor Steve Beshear in 2011.
+Overall, the new law ensured more prison space for violent and career criminals while helping to stop the revolving door for lower-risk, non-violent offenders.
+The reforms are estimated to bring the state a gross savings of $422 million over 10 years.
 A portion of these savings will be reinvested in efforts to reduce recidivism, including strengthening probation and parole and programs for substance abusing offenders.